fprime-community/fprime-subtopology-tool/docs/README.md

 @<! }
 ```

 within a single file is taken and two files are generated in the build cache: `<dynamic>.subtopologies.fpp`, and `st-locs.fpp`, which define the subtopology instance and location of new definitions respectfully.
+Additionally, this tool allows for creating formal interfaces into and out of subtopologies.
+Read more about them in the [Interfaces.md](./Interfaces.md) document.

 We must make clear that the terminology "subtopology instance" is used only for simplicity in understanding, but technically is not correct.
 Within F Prime, topologies do not have a first-party sense of "class", and so the final output of this tool provides a *modified duplication* of the defined subtopology.
 So in the above example, **MyST** becomes a modified duplication of the topology defined at **st.st**.